 While the earliest domesticated cats were likely brownish and designed to blend with their surroundings like wild cats, selective breeding has given us many cat colors to enjoy.
 There’s a shade of coat to catch the eye of any cat fancier.
-Both the shaded, dark pointed pattern of the Siamese and the bright patches of the Calico are immensely popular, but when the two come together to produce a litter of kittens, neither of these distinctive patterns is guaranteed; in fact, the possibility of either is reduced.
+Both the shaded, dark, pointed pattern of the Siamese and the bright patches of the Calico are immensely popular, but when the two come together to produce a litter of kittens, neither of these distinctive patterns is guaranteed; in fact, the possibility of either is reduced.

 When we cross these two breeds, each parent brings a set of traits to the mix.
 A few of these physical and personality traits are similar enough between breeds to pass along predictably to a mixed kitten.
-When crossing a breed with a color based on recessive genes to a color variety than can be found in many breeds, we are bound to get some unique and beautiful surprises.
+When crossing a breed with a color based on recessive genes to a color variety that can be found in many breeds, we are bound to get some unique and beautiful surprises.

-Blending two breeds produces a cat that may display traits from both breeds in roughly equal proportion or extremes of each type.
+Blending two breeds produces a cat that may display traits from both breeds in roughly equal proportions or extremes of each type.
 The breed characteristics of each parent serve as a point of reference for what to expect.
 Regardless of which breed your kitten resembles most, your blend will be a cat like no other.

 Siamese Breed History